catervpillar/catervpillar/README.md

 <img src="images//banner/banner.png">

-### Hi there 👋 You are reading my README.md!
-- 🙋‍♂️ 22 y/o
-- 📍 From Italy
-- 👨‍🎓 Student
-- 🎧 Music lover
-- 🎸 Guitarist
-- 💻 Tech enthusiast!
+### 👨‍💻 22 y/o  📍 Italy  👨‍🎓 Student 🎧 Music lover  🎸 Guitarist  💻 Tech enthusiast!

 ### At the moment I'm
 - 🎓 Pursuing a [Bachelor Degree in Computer Science](http://www.cs.unicam.it) at the [University of Camerino](http://www.unicam.it/)